 Your Houston DWI attorney will get this evidence suppressed if law enforcement proceeds without your consent or fails to get a search warrant.

 Law enforcement must also have a valid reason for pulling you over.
-If your stop is invalid, a lawyer will suppress all evidence obtained from the illegal traffic stop.
-For example, the police pulled you over without probable cause.
+If your stop is invalid, we will suppress all evidence obtained from the illegal traffic stop.
+For example, if the police pulled you over without probable cause, we can use this information to build your case.

-If you did not violate traffic laws, officers did not have probable cause.
-A lawyer can move to suppress any evidence found as a result of an illegal stop.
+If you did not violate traffic laws, then officers did not have probable cause.
+Our team can move to suppress any evidence found as a result of an illegal stop.

-It is important to consider hiring a Houston DWI lawyer if you face criminal charges.
+It is important to consider hiring a Houston DWI lawyer from our firm if you face criminal charges.
 This is because you can receive jail time for a first-time DWI conviction.
 DWI punishments can also include:

 - Probation or community supervision